adargut/GoCarting/README.md

 **Tips:**

-- Item are represented as JSONs
+- Items are represented as JSONs
 - To avoid 405 Errors, use PUT request for adding cart items, DELETE request for deletion, and GET request otherwise

 ## Author